Music venues in Glasgow

 Many of Glasgow’s much-loved parks play host to music events throughout the summer months.

 - Nestled amongst the greenery of Kelvingrove Park, Kelvingrove Bandstand and Amphitheatre is a beautiful outdoor venue.
 It hosts performances from Glasgow Mela, Scotland's biggest free multicultural festival, and the annual Glasgow Summer Nights Festival.

-- Glasgow Green, the city’s oldest park, hosts the Scottish pop and indie festival TRNSMT, the World Pipe Band Championships and BBC Proms in the Park every year.
+- Glasgow Green hosts the Scottish rock, pop and indie festival TRNSMT, the World Pipe Band Championships and BBC Proms in the Park every year.